Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 5. At the very bottom click <span class="direction-color">Delete project</span> and complete the deletion
 6. Repeat steps 2 - 5, replacing "projects" with "groups"

-Once finished there should be no groups or projects associated with the GitLabs account.\
+Once finished there should be no groups or projects associated with the GitLab account.\
 Groups and Projects will be explained in more detail in the following section.

 ---